 CONTROLLING FALSE COLORATION

 Since infrared light is beyond our visual capabilities, any corresponding coloration is technically false color.
 However, this does not necessarily mean that the color isn't physically meaningful.
-Red color filters are slightly more transparent to shorter wavelength NIR (700-800 nm) than are green and blue color filters.
+Red color filters are slightly more transparent to shorter wavelength NIR (700 to 800 nm) than are green and blue color filters.

 Note: Above plots are intended to be qualitative and representative of the average digital camera.
 Actual color sensitivities may vary substantially, but the general trends illustrated above typically still hold true.
 See the tutorial on Bayer sensors for a background on color filters with digital sensors.

 However, the degree and type of coloration depends on where the IR filter's cut-off occurs.
-Standard IR pass filters typically exclude all light below about 700-720 nm, for example, whereas aggressive IR filters may exclude all light below 800 nm or higher.
-Since infrared at 800-1200 nm typically penetrates red, green and blue visible light filters equally, aggressive IR filters produce imagery that is effectively monochromatic.
+Standard IR pass filters typically exclude all light below about 700 to 720 nm, for example, whereas aggressive IR filters may exclude all light below 800 nm or higher.
+Since infrared at 800 to 1200 nm typically penetrates red, green and blue visible light filters equally, aggressive IR filters produce imagery that is effectively monochromatic.
 Common aggressive IR filters include the Hoya RM90, Wratten 87 or 87c, and the B+W 093.